James Merriman (politician): Landlord

 He seems to have been a considerable property owner in Sydney.
 In December 1862 he advertised for tradesmen to repair seven houses in Argyle St, Millers Point.

 Politician

 From 1867 to 1883 he served on Sydney City Council, including periods as mayor in 1873 and from 1877 to 1878.
 In 1877 he was elected to the New South Wales Legislative Assembly for West Sydney, but he did not re-contest in 1880.

 He was made a trustee of the Wentworth Park Trust in July 1878.
 In December of that year he was appointed as a member of the Sydney International Exhibition Commission.

 Merriman died in Sydney on 12 May 1883.

-Legacy
+Recognition

+Stairs were built beside Argyle Cut in 1859 and named in honour of James Merriman.
+They were demolished in 1931 to make way for the construction of Sydney Harbour Bridge.

 Crown Road in Miller's Point was renamed Merriman Street in 1875.

 After his death in 1883 The Bulletin offered this evaluation.